Luzkan/Scala/Tasklist12/README.md

 # **Task #3**

-## Write complete application that creates server instance and at least two clients that are guessing the numbers.
+## Write a complete application that creates a server instance and at least two clients that are guessing the numbers.
 Make a start signal from main.

 Write a complete application that will create a **Server** instance and at least two **Clients**, which are guessing the number chosen by the **Server**.
-In the main method, send a start message to all **Clients**, that makes them start guessing.
+In the main method, send a start message to all **Clients**, which makes them start guessing.

 ```scala
 object GuesserMain {